What is Grey Belt, Green Belt, Greenfield & Brownfield?

 What is Grey Belt land?ย

-Until recently this term didn’t exist, although the term ‘greyfield’ did exist in some quarters.
-It was first mention by Labour in the run up to the 2024 General Election.
+Until recently the term Grey Belt didn’t exist, although the term ‘greyfield’ did exist in some quarters.
+It was first mentioned by Labour in the run up to the 2024 General Election.
 It is understood to include poor quality and ugly land in Green Belt areas

 Examples of Grey Belt land may include disused fuel stations, disused golf courses, car parks, old shopping centres and wastelands.